haleysaga/haleysaga.github.io/_posts/2014-02-15-breaking-the-news.md

 ---
 layout: post
 title: Breaking The News
-lead: So as you have probably guessed, Kadi and will be having a kid.
+lead: So as you have probably guessed, Kadi and I will be having a kid.
 ---

 <div class="well well-sm">